turnerud/turnerud.github.io/personal-finance.md

 # Personal Finance Transaction Recorder

 ## Overview
-Basic way of keeping track recording
+Basic way of keeping track of spending or transactions.

 ## Code